Sabrina2030/Challenge-Scraping/README.md

 ### 5. Deployment
 The project includes a deploy.sh script to automate the deployment process to Google Cloud Run.

 5.1.
+You must replace `your-credentials.json` with the actual name of your Google Cloud service account credentials file.

+5.2.
 Run the Deployment Script:

 ```bash
 bash bash-scripts/deploy.sh